YHK901/Global-Data-on-Sustainable-Energy-2000-2020-/README.md

 <br>

 ## Challenge of Dataset
+The dataset has below listed challenges.
 1. A substantial amount of missing data, with some features over 50% missing values
+2. Time-series Analysis with feature, 'Year'
-2. The dataset includes 21 features, making feature selection complex
+3. The dataset includes 21 features, making feature selection complex
-3. Time-series Analysis with feature, 'Year'
+<br><br>
+This analysis aims to address the above mentioned challenges by utilising different approaches.
+1. Here, we aim to retain as many features as possible.
+In summary, 3 features are dropped, 655 entries are excluded after investigating the correlation and visualised missing values by entity by year.
+2. Employing Auto-ARIMA and AR, only the best models are selected based on R2-score.
+3. This study utilises Recursive Feature Elminiation(RFE) in feature selection for country/region, and compare the model performance.
 <br>
 <br>
 <br>

 ## Structure of Script
 **Section 1:Missing Data** aims to retain as many features as possible.
-By visualising missing data in an interactive heatmap, the progress of missing data handling can be monitored by updating the graph after each treatment.
+By visualising missing data in an interactive heatmap, the progress of missing data handling can be monitored by updating the graph after each treatment.<br>
-**Section 2:Univariate Time-Series** tests different time-series regression models against carbon emission (ARIMA/AR) **Section 3:ML with RFE** visualises feature importance selected by ElasticNet and RandomForest, which are finalised with Recursive Feature Elimination(RFE).
+**Section 2:Univariate Time-Series** tests different time-series regression models against carbon emission (ARIMA/AR)<br>
+**Section 3:ML with RFE** visualises feature importance selected by ElasticNet and RandomForest, which are finalised with Recursive Feature Elimination(RFE).
-Conclusion provides the evaluation of selected time-series models and ML models with RFE, and the limitations of this anlaysis
+Conclusion provides the evaluation of selected time-series models and ML models with RFE, and the limitations of this anlaysis<br>